BlaBlaHuman/kotlin-comprehensions/iterables-in-varargs-proposal.md

   `SpreadBuilder` class that performs the elements copying of the array passed to spread operator already supports `Iterable` collections, but this is banned on the compiler's frond-end
 (see [SpreadBuilder](https://github.com/JetBrains/kotlin/blob/5e81850bb12dd095dd8d94b5c9ded043e81caf7a/libraries/stdlib/jvm/runtime/kotlin/jvm/internal/SpreadBuilder.java#L13) from the **Kotlin** repo).

+A quick note on copying:
+As the spread operator already creates a copy under the hood, it is a subject of many discussions (see [KT-17043 Do not create new arrays for pass-through vararg parameters](https://youtrack.jetbrains.com/issue/KT-17043)).
+However, removing this could lead to data leaks and unexpected behaviour.

 * Additionally, inheritance with method overriding is broken in some cases.
 This is because vararg functions use *Java* `Array` to store all the passed variadic arguments.